-Lecture recording - stabilization, further development and better accessibility
+Lecture recording - consolidation, further development and better accessibility

-Lecture recordings have not only existed at KIT since the Corona pandemic.
-Already since 2018, the automation of the recordings has been advanced and lecture halls have been technically equipped for this purpose.
-In the past two years, the demand for lecture recordings has increased many times over and required rapid expansion as well as availability over as large an area as possible.
+Lecture recordings have not only been available at KIT since the coronavirus pandemic.
+The automation of recordings has been driven forward since 2018 and lecture halls have been technically equipped for this purpose.
+In the past two years, the demand for lecture recordings has increased many times over and required rapid expansion and the widest possible availability.
 It can also be assumed that lecture recordings will play a much greater role in the post-pandemic period than before.
 It is therefore important to further develop and consolidate the existing processes.
 This is to be done in the "Lecture Recording" project.

 Andreas Sexauer